niallguerin/deep-learning/README.md

 # deep-learning
-Jupyter Notebook and Python templates for deep-learning library for sample datasets, image datasets (my own image library experiments and open source), and text datasets based on two courses and ebook volumes started in January 2023.
-This will include a lab directory for practice with pre-trained models.
+Jupyter Notebook and Python templates for deep-learning library for sample datasets.

 ## resources
 This list contains general resources on the topic of deep learning that are of interest to me.